-Power meters like SRM, Ergomo and Powertap are very useful if you want to optimize your training and start getting better results.
-Before you throw away all your pocket money consider how serious you are with your training.
+Power meters like SRM, Ergomo, and Powertap are handy if you want to optimize your training and start getting better results.
+However, before throwing away all your pocket money, consider how serious you are with your training.

 If you find it very difficult to stick to a rigid training scheme, doing specific intervals in heart rate target zones, then a power meter might not be the best choice for you.

-If you think that analyzing your performances or registrating your training sessions is a waste of time, then you are probably not ready for cycling with a power meter yet.
+If you think that analyzing your performances or journalizing your training sessions is a waste of time, then you are probably not ready for cycling with a power meter yet.

-If you like to make training plans or have a cycling coach who works out plans for you, then a power meter will be a very powerful tool, which gives you opportunity to make better training plans.
+If you like to make training plans or have a cycling coach who works out plans for you, then a power meter will be a potent tool that allows you to make better training plans.

 Power meter training starts a new era

-Like the heart rate monitors started a new era back in the 80´s, and got mainstream in the mid 90´s, the power meters started a new one in the early 90´s and are now getting popular among amateur riders here in 2006.
-The SRM crank system was the one and only power meter system in the beginning, but now there are a couple of other systems on the market.
-Powertap and Ergomo uses different technologies than SRM´s crank system, but they give a precise measurement of watts.
-SRM is the most expensive system, while Powertap and Ergomo is less expensive.
-I will not make further comments on the differences between SRM, Powertap and Ergomo, but instead save my words for a review later.
+Like the heart rate monitors started a new era back in the ’80s and got mainstream in the mid-’90s, the power meters began a new one in the early ’90s and are now getting popular among amateur riders here in 2006.
+The SRM crank system was initially the only power meter system, but now there are a couple of other systems on the market.
+Powertap and Ergomo use different technologies than SRM’s crank system, but they precisely measure watts.
+SRM is the most expensive system, while Powertap and Ergomo are less expensive.
+I will not make further comments on the differences between SRM, Powertap, and Ergomo but instead save my words for a review later.

-What you need to know is, that there are different technologies and different prices.
-Generally they all allow the workload to be measured correctly.
+You need to know that there are different technologies and different prices.
+But, generally, they all allow the workload to be measured correctly.

-In the first couple of weeks I will recommend that you just continue to train as normal.
-It will be a very good education for you to spent this time studying how quickly the power meter react to your effort.
-People get surprised when they accelerate the bike for the first time and discover that they are pushing more than 500W (for a short while, naturally…)
+In the first couple of weeks, I recommend continuing to train as usual.
+However, it will be an excellent education for you to spend this time studying how quickly the power meter reacts to your effort.
+People get surprised when they accelerate the bike for the first time and discover that they are pushing more than 500W (for a short while, naturally.

-After a few weeks you will be getting more familar with your new equipment.
+After a few weeks, you will be getting more familiar with your new equipment.
 You are now ready to make your first observations with this powerful tool.

 Before you can start doing intervals or pacing with your power meter, you have to make a test of your physical performance.
-To make things easy and time saving, I recommend you do a 5 minutes allout test to measure your wattmax.
+To make things easy and time-saving, I recommend doing a 5 minutes all-out test to measure your watt max.

-You can use the software that followed your power meter or you can a software system like Cyclingpeaks which offers more opportunities.
-After your 5 minutes allout test you have to figure out what your average power output was.
-Please notice your body weight since this is an important factor when comparing test results.
+You can use the software that follows your power meter or use a software system like Cyclingpeaks, which offers more opportunities.
+After your 5 minutes all-out test, you have to figure out your average power output.
+Please notice your body weight since this is an essential factor when comparing test results.

-You are now able to make your first training program based on test results from your power output.
+You can now make your first training program based on test results from your power output.

 Make maximum power tests to define your intervals

 It is possible to convert your test result to shorter or longer intervals.
 There will be less accuracy depending on what kind of rider you are.
-Some people can keep a high percentage of their VO2 max for a very long period of time, and other people who are much better at shorter distances where they can perform impressing high average watts for short intervals.
+Some people can keep a high percentage of their VO2 max for a very long time, and others who are much better at shorter distances can perform impressing high average watts for short intervals.

-Therefore this table is only a guideline and the best way to define your target zones is to do a test at that specific distance.
-If you are a track rider and are training for 1km time trials (anaerobic endurance and strength) you will have to test your power output at that distance.
+Therefore this table is only a guideline, and the best way to define your target zones is to do a test at that specific distance.
+For example, if you are a track rider and are training for 1km time trials (anaerobic endurance and strength), you will have to test your power output at that distance.